-Since the High Park Fire, which ignited as a result of a lightning strike on June 9, 2012, Fort Collins Utilities has been working to ensure that drinking water quality continues to meet or surpass all state and federal drinking water standards.
+Since a lightning strike ignited the High Park Fire on June 9, 2012, Fort Collins Utilities has been working to ensure that drinking water quality continues to meet or surpass all state and federal drinking water standards.

-Residents and citizens driving in those canyons need to be aware of the helicopters and truck traffic that will be performing the restoration activities.
+Citizens driving in Rist and Poudre Canyons need to be aware of the helicopters and truck traffic that will be performing the restoration activities.